 What is the Difference Between a Donkey, a Mule and an Ass?

-Taxonomy or animal classification can often cause uncertainty.
+Taxonomy, the science of animal classification, can often cause uncertainty.
 For example, it is sometimes difficult to tell if two different names refer to the same animal or instead to a species and subspecies.
-Some animals are known by similar names but are of a different species.
+Some animals are known by similar names, but are of a different species.
 Others may be known by several distinctly different names, yet still remain in the same species.
 It is understandable why we can often get confused by terminologies and nomenclature.